Universal Language

 File keywords, also known as In-Buffer Settings are similar to properties in the sense that they are key/value pairs, but they only appear at the top of a file before any content and use a different syntax.

-:DESCRIPTION: just a property, not a file keyword
+#+title: some file title #+author: some user some content * a headline :PROPERTIES: :DESCRIPTION: just a property, not a file keyword :END:

 2.8.
 Tables

-Org Tables offer some pretty advanced spreadsheet capabilities which we won't delve into here.
-Plain tables can be identified in documents by lines starting with the | character:
+we won't delve into here.
+Plain tables can be identified in documents by lines

-| 1 | foo | bar |
+| col1 | col2 | col3 | |------+------+------| | 1 | foo | bar |

 2.9.
 Blocks

-Org Blocks consist of a body wrapped in a pair of lines which look like File Keywords prepended with BEGIN_ and END_.
+Org Blocks consist of a body wrapped in a pair of lines which look

-Simple blocks such as example and center only have a special meaning during publishing:
+Simple blocks such as example

-this is a centered block
+#+begin_example this is an example block #+end_example #+begin_center this is a centered block #+end_center

 2.9.1.
 Code Blocks

 Code Blocks are used to embed source code into a document.
-They always start with #+BEGIN_SRC and end with #+END_SRC:
+They always

 You can embed virtually any type of source code in side a code block, execute it in-place, and control how both the source code and results are presented in the document.
 Source code blocks may also be collected in a Library of Babel and re-used across many documents.